Full Rules of Fyziklani

 Breach of Rules

-• In the case of a substantial suspicion of a breach of the Competition Rules or the Rules of Conduct, the head organizer has a right to perform extraordinary measures to confirm or rebut the suspicion and to prevent the continuation of disallowed conduct.
+• In the case of a substantial suspicion of a breach of the Competition Rules or the Rules of Conduct, the head organizer has a right to perform special measures to confirm or rebut the suspicion and to prevent the continuation of disallowed conduct.

-• In the case when a team breaches some of the Competition Rules or the Rules of Conduct, the consequences to that team will be decided by the head organizer or by a committee designated for this task by the head organizer.
+• If a team violates any of the Competition Rules or Rules of Conduct, the head organizer or a designated committee will determine the appropriate consequences for the team.

 Final Remarks